justfortherec/uva-beamer-template/README.md

     elements such as `alert`ed text, examples, and the footer.

-Next to the regular template `University of Amsterdam` for `frametitle`s, there is also a version which safes some space by placing both frame title and subtitle on one line.
+Next to the regular template `University of Amsterdam` for `frametitle`s, there is also a version which saves some space by placing both frame title and subtitle on one line.
 It can be used with the following command:

 ```